Local communities sit at the heart of what we do

 Community at Hull and East Riding Museum of Archaeology

-Or, if art is more your thing – the Hull Museums Art Group meets every Monday afternoon at Wilberforce House Museum.
-Each week, members bring their own projects to work on, with advice and guidance on hand from local artist Bill Brown.
-Places are limited, but get in touch if you’d like to find out more or join the waiting list.
+If art is more your thing the Hull Museums Art Group meet every Monday afternoon at Wilberforce House Museum.
+Members bring their own projects to work on, with advice and guidance on hand from local artist Bill Brown.
+There are limited places, so get in touch if you’d like to find out more or join the waiting list.
 Email us at museums@hcandl.co.uk, or give us a call on: 01482 300 300

 Changing perspective

-Hull Museums work closely with members of the Wilberforce House Museum Advisory Board, which is comprised of local people of colour and members of the Black community.
-They bring their extensive and varied knowledge, experience and understanding to our work at Wilberforce House Museum, offering new perspectives on the subjects we cover and helping us to adapt our galleries accordingly.
-This includes developing our gallery that looks at the legacies of transatlantic slavery, with the help of funding from Arts Council England
+Hull Museums work closely with members of the Wilberforce House Museum Advisory Board.
+The board is comprised of local people of colour and members of the Black community.
+They bring their extensive and varied knowledge, experience and understanding to our work.
+Offering new perspectives on the subjects we cover, helping us to adapt our galleries.
+This includes developing our gallery that looks at the legacies of transatlantic slavery, with the help of funding from Arts Council England.